muntasirhsn/muntasirhsn.github.io/index.md

 ### Predictive Modelling: Stacking ML model for high prediction accuracy
 Stacking is an ensemble machine learning technique in which the outputs of multiple different machine learning models (base models) are fed into a higher-level meta-model to make the final output.
-Stacking can be useful to improve the overall accuracy of the predictions by utilising the strengths of each individual base model and minimising the effects of overfitting.
-In this example, I utilised a combination of multiple ML models (XGBoost, GBM, Ridge and ElasticNet) to develop the stacking regression model for predicting house prices with high accuracy.
+Stacking can be useful to improve the overall accuracy of the predictions by utilising the strengths of each base model and minimising the effects of overfitting.
+In this example, I used multiple ML models (XGBoost, GBM, Ridge and ElasticNet) to develop the stacking regression model for predicting house prices with high accuracy.

 <img src="images/Saleprice3.png?raw=true"/> Figure: Relation between numerical features and the target (sale price)